-Everyone loves sinking into a comfy bean bag chair.
-Being surrounded by that massive bean filled cushion is one of the great joys in life.
+There’s nothing like sinking into a comfy bean bag chair.
 However, if you’ve ever owned a bean bag chair, you’ll know that they all have a lifespan.
-Sinking into your favourite bean bag will wear it down over time.
-It won’t always by the comfy sanctuary that you crave.
-However, that doesn’t mean that you have to throw our your beloved bean bag once it gets a little worn down.
-Not at all.
+Sinking into your favorite bean bag will wear it down over time.
+It won’t always be the comfy sanctuary that you crave.
+However, that doesn’t mean that you have to throw our your beloved bean bag once it gets worn down.
 You can refill and revive that thing any time that you like.
 The only question is how?

 Types of Bean Bag Fill

 There are four major kinds of bean bag fill which include compressed foam, EPS beads, EPP beads, and Micro Beads:

 — Compressed Foam